Valchap/cepa/README.md

 │ AES Key │ AES Nonce │ Destination │ Payload │
 │         │           │             │         │
 └─────────┴───────────┴─────────────┴─────────┘

-A cepa packet can be encapsulated as a payload so that it is sent further by the next cepa node When the destination address is localhost (127.0.0.1), this mean the cepa packet arrived at it's final destination and can be used by the node (after decryption)
 ```
+A cepa packet can be encapsulated as a payload so that it is sent further by the next cepa node.

+When the destination address is localhost (127.X.Y.Z), it means that the cepa packet arrived at it's final destination and doesn't need to be sent further